 Team experience includes:

-Cities of Albury & Wodonga – Developed business cases/feasibility studies for three priority initiatives of the Aboriginal Community Strategic Plan: (1) cross–border community governance (2) Aboriginal aged care facility (3) education and employment hub.
+Albury & Wodonga Aboriginal Community Strategic Plan – advised the five partner governments on the development of business cases/feasibility studies for three priority initiatives under the plan on cross–border community governance, an Aboriginal aged care facility, and an education and employment hub

-City of Melbourne – conducting a feasibility study regarding the potential for a First Nations Precinct within the City
+City of Melbourne – development of a feasibility study on the establishment of a First Nations Cultural Precinct in the city